pycon-mentored-sprints/organisational/README.md

 # Organisational
 🗂 all things related to the organisation of the PyCon mentored sprints

+## About the logo
+The logo used in this organisation was designed by [Ashley McNamara](https://twitter.com/ashleymcnamara) and it features Bit the Azure Advocates mascot.

 ## Upcoming meetings and meeting minutes